hujhax/austin-improv-wiki/Maestro.md

 On December 15, 2012, the Maestro cast was short one player, and the audience itself was conscripted as a cast member, with rotating audience volunteers standing in for #10.
 The audience played the final tie-breaker scene using [http://learnimprov.com/?p=237 Speak in One Voice] with [[Peter Rogers]], and collectively awarded itself the Maestro.<ref>http://www.hideouttheatre.com/how-you-won-maestro</ref>

 On November 9, 2013, a couple arranged for a marriage proposal to occur during the final scene of Maestro.
+During the final round, they were called onstage as audience volunteers, and the players used a "dubbed moving bodies" format to get them into the right position onstage before backing off and letting the proposal happen.
+The scene got a 5.

 ## Media
 ### Videos